artcore-c/email-xray/README.md

 ## Overview

-Email X-Ray is a security-focused Chrome extension for MacOS that helps you detect sophisticated phishing tactics used by attackers to hide malicious content in emails.
+Email X-Ray is a security-focused Chrome extension that helps you detect sophisticated phishing tactics used by attackers to hide malicious content in emails.
 It scans emails in real-time and highlights suspicious elements that might otherwise go unnoticed.

 ### What It Detects